fsossan/fabriziosossancom_build/static/mountains/mountains.md

 ![alt text](./pic/23junlon.png)

-## Climbing in Grimsel and Orvin, weekend of 3 Jun 2023
+## Climbing in Grimsel and Orvin, 3 Jun 2023
 Attempted Bugeleisen; ended up on the wrong route and gave it up at the 3rd pitch.

 ## Sagittarius, 11 Jun 2023